 Vascular Responses to Liver Disease

 Liver injury induces significant changes within the hepatic vascular landscape, including loss of LSEC fenestrae and the development of an organised basement membrane100.
 This LSEC capillarization is thought to play a crucial role in fibrogenesis, in part by facilitating hepatic stellate cell activation100,102,103.
 Furthermore, alterations in the liver vasculature are known to regulate multiple other aspects of liver disease pathogenesis including inflammation, regeneration, carcinogenesis and portal hypertension100.
 Comparative analysis of scRNASeq data from healthy and cirrhotic human liver tissue demonstrated the emergence of distinct populations of disease-associated CD34+PLVAP+VWA1+ and CD34+PLVAP+ACKR1+endothelial cells, which were not present in healthy livers and spatially restricted to the fibrotic niche of diseased livers48.
-Functionally, disease-associated endothelial cells displayed enhanced leucocyte transmigration48, suggesting a role in the regulation of hepatic inflammation
+Functionally, disease-associated endothelial cells displayed enhanced leucocyte transmigration48, suggesting a role in the regulation of hepatic inflammation.

 In a murine NASH model, scRNASeq of over 10,000 endothelial cells also demonstrated an altered transcriptional profile following injury60.
 In response to liver injury all subpopulations of endothelial cells upregulated genes involved in lipid metabolism, antigen presentation and chemokine release with a concurrent reduction in genes regulating vascular development and homeostasis60.
 A number of these hepatic vascular gene expression changes were studied in human NASH biopsy samples using publicly available microarray data, defining the upregulation of endothelial factors such as CXCL9 and FABP4 in both human and murine NASH60.
 This type of comparative analysis provides a framework for identification and functional interrogation of specific pathogenic pathways which are conserved across species.